Web2LearnEU/AISTER-Crowdsourcing-Pilot/README.md

 ## Technical Aspects

 ### Step 1:
 The `krovets_folk_metadata.csv` file contains metadata for the 312 records concerning folk paintings and icons retrieved using the Europeana API such as title, description, creator and image URL.
-The generated `krovets_folk_tags.csv` contains the NLP generated tags (figures, objects, scenes) for each of the 312 records.
+The generated `krovets_folk_tags.csv` contains the NLP-generated tags (figures, objects, scenes) for each of the 312 records.

 ### Step 2:
-The `captions.csv` file contains the captions created for each of the records through machine vision.
-The `tags.csv` file has all the candidate tags produced by the image caption (figures, objects, scenes, background, attire, text, damage).
+The `captions.csv` file contains captions generated for each record using machine vision.
+The `tags.csv` file contains all candidate tags generated from the image caption (figures, objects, scenes, background, attire, text, damage).

 ### Step 3:
-In step 3 there are **4 separate CSV files** for each of the events.
-The files contain info about each user annotation on a tag, such as upvotes and downvotes and eventual approval or disapproval of the tag depending on the difference between them.
+In step 3, there are **5 separate CSV files** for each event.
+The files contain info about each user annotation, such as upvotes and downvotes and eventual approval or disapproval of the annotation depending on the difference between them.

 In order to correctly display the CSV files and the registered records, it is suggested to use Libre or Open Office.
 The recommended setup for a properly display of the CSV file can be adjusted in the import popup window: 'Character set' to 'Unicode (UTF-8)', the separator options 'Tab', 'Comma' and 'Semicolon' should be selected and the 'Column type' of Column A (Record ID) should be changed from 'Standard' to 'Text'.